actualbudget/docs/docs/install/local.md

 The easiest way to get Actual running locally is to use [actual-server](https://github.com/actualbudget/actual-server).

-Actual Server is the server element of Actual that is used for syncing changes across devices.
-It comes with the latest version of [Actual Web.](https://github.com/actualbudget/actual)
+Actual server is used for syncing changes across devices.
+It comes with the latest version of the [Actual web client](https://github.com/actualbudget/actual).

 ## Prerequisites